ayroblu/md-notes-app/README.md

 1. Renders a markdown preview of dropbox content
   - Note this should support custom table of contents side nav
-2. Markdown is editable in VSCode editor (monaco)
+2. Markdown is editable in VSCode editor (monaco) (try vim.wasm first)
 3. Basic functions like clicking checkboxes, may be done without opening markdown source

 Step 1: Render a markdown preview of dropbox content